Universal Screener Best Practices

 When would this happen:

-• If a student misses the NWEA testing window and needs a learning path
+• If a student misses their formal testing (NWEA MAP Growth, Renaissance Star, etc.) window and needs a learning path

 • If a student is enrolled into the school year late